Option (finance): Historical uses of options

 Contracts similar to options have been used since ancient times.
 The first reputed option buyer was the ancient Greek mathematician and philosopher Thales of Miletus.
 On a certain occasion, it was predicted that the season's olive harvest would be larger than usual, and during the off-season, he acquired the right to use a number of olive presses the following spring.
 When spring came and the olive harvest was larger than expected, he exercised his options and then rented the presses out at a much higher price than he paid for his 'option'.

 The 1688 book Confusion of Confusions describes the trading of "opsies" on the Amsterdam stock exchange (now Euronext), explaining that "there will be only limited risks to you, while the gain may surpass all your imaginings and hopes."

 In London, puts and "refusals" (calls) first became well-known trading instruments in the 1690s during the reign of William and Mary.
-Privileges were options sold over the counter in nineteenth century America, with both puts and calls on shares offered by specialized dealers.
+Privileges were options sold over the counter in nineteenth-century America, with both puts and calls on shares offered by specialized dealers.
 Their exercise price was fixed at a rounded-off market price on the day or week that the option was bought, and the expiry date was generally three months after purchase.
 They were not traded in secondary markets.

 In the real estate market, call options have long been used to assemble large parcels of land from separate owners; e.g., a developer pays for the right to buy several adjacent plots, but is not obligated to buy these plots and might not unless they can buy all the plots in the entire parcel.
+Additionally, purchase of real property, like houses, requires a buyer paying the seller into an escrow account an earnest payment, which offers the buyer the right to buy the property at the set terms, including the purchase price.

 In the motion picture industry, film or theatrical producers often buy an option giving the right – but not the obligation – to dramatize a specific book or script.

 Lines of credit give the potential borrower the right – but not the obligation – to borrow within a specified time period.

 Many choices, or embedded options, have traditionally been included in bond contracts.
 For example, many bonds are convertible into common stock at the buyer's option, or may be called (bought back) at specified prices at the issuer's option.
 Mortgage borrowers have long had the option to repay the loan early, which corresponds to a callable bond option.